HexaVault/AD-breaketernity/README.md

-The main branch will remain unmodified until refactor is considered complete, at which point this branch will be merged into main, and this branch will be deleted in favor of main.
+The main branch will remain unmodified until refactor is considered complete, at which point this branch will be merged into main, and this branch will be deleted in favor of main.]

+Interested in modding AD?
+Here's the [discord](https://discord.gg/9p9DknraUr)

 ## Modifying
 This repository is worked on using Visual Studio Code and if you don't know what you are doing, you should use so aswell.